Note 1 - Organization and Basis of Financial Statement Presentation

 Renin is engaged in the design, manufacture, and distribution of sliding doors, door systems and hardware, and home décor products and operates through its headquarters in Canada and manufacturing and distribution facilities in the United States and Canada.
 In addition to its own manufacturing activities, Renin also sources various products and raw materials from China, Brazil, and certain other countries.

-In addition to its principal holdings, the Company has investments in other operating businesses, including (i) a restaurant located in South Florida that was acquired in 2018 through a loan foreclosure and (ii) an entity which provides risk management advisory services to the Company and its affiliates, including Bluegreen Vacations Holding Corporation ("Bluegreen Vacations"), and previously acted as an insurance agent for the Company, its affiliates, and other third parties.
-In February 2023, that entity sold substantially all of the assets of its insurance agency business, but it continues to provide risk management advisory services to the Company and its affiliates, including Bluegreen Vacations.
+In addition to its principal holdings, the Company has investments in other operating businesses, including (i) a restaurant located in South Florida that was acquired in 2018 through a loan foreclosure and (ii) an entity which provides risk management advisory services to the Company and its affiliates, including Bluegreen Vacations Holding Corporation ("Bluegreen Vacations"), and which, prior to February 2023, acted as an insurance agent for the Company, its affiliates, and other third parties.
+In February 2023, substantially all of the assets of its insurance agency business were sold to an unaffiliated third party.

 Basis of Financial Statement Presentation

 The condensed consolidated financial statements of the Company include the consolidated financial statements of BBX Capital and its wholly-owned subsidiaries, other entities in which BBX Capital or its wholly-owned subsidiaries hold controlling financial interests, and any variable interest entities (“VIEs”) in which BBX Capital or one of its consolidated subsidiaries is deemed the primary beneficiary of the VIE.
 Inter-company accounts and transactions have been eliminated in consolidation.